 Sales of a substantial number of our common shares in the public market following this offering could cause the market price of our common shares to decline.
-A substantial majority of the outstanding common shares are, and the Offered Shares offered hereby or issuable upon exercise of the Pre-Funded Warrants and Warrants offered hereby will be, freely tradable without restriction or further registration under the Securities Act.
-Because the Pre-Funded Warrants and Warrants are exercisable into our Offered Shares, volatility or a reduction in the market price of our common shares could have an adverse effect on the market price of the Pre-Funded Warrants.
+A substantial majority of the outstanding common shares are, and the Offered Shares offered hereby or issuable upon exercise of the Warrants offered hereby will be, freely tradable without restriction or further registration under the Securities Act.
+Because the Warrants are exercisable into our Offered Shares, volatility or a reduction in the market price of our common shares could have an adverse effect on the market price of the Warrants.

-There is no public market for the Pre-Funded Warrants and Warrants being offered in this offering or Private Placement Warrants offered in the concurrent private placement offering.
+There is no public market for the Warrants being offered in this offering or Private Placement Warrants offered in the concurrent private placement offering.

-There is no established public trading market for the Pre-Funded Warrants and Warrants being offered in this offering or the Private Placement Warrants offered in the concurrent private placement offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the Pre-Funded Warrants Warrants and Private Placement Warrants on any national securities exchange or other nationally recognized trading system, including Nasdaq or the TSX.
-Without an active market, the liquidity of the Pre-Funded Warrants and Private Placement Warrants will be extremely limited.
+There is no established public trading market for the Warrants being offered in this offering or the Private Placement Warrants offered in the concurrent private placement offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the Warrants and Private Placement Warrants on any national securities exchange or other nationally recognized trading system, including Nasdaq or the TSX.
+Without an active market, the liquidity of the Warrants and Private Placement Warrants will be extremely limited.

-Holders of our Pre-Funded Warrants Warrants and Private Placement Warrants will have no rights as a holder of our common shares until they acquire our common shares.
+Holders of our Warrants and Private Placement Warrants will have no rights as a holder of our common shares until they acquire our common shares

-Until holders acquire our common shares upon exercise of thePre-Funded Warrants Warrants or Private Placement Warrants, holders will have no rights with respect to our common shares issuable upon exercise of the Pre-Funded Warrants Warrants or.
-Upon exercise of such holder's Pre-Funded Warrants Warrants or Private Placement Warrants, holders will be entitled to exercise the rights of a holder of our common shares only as to matters for which the record date occurs after the exercise date.
+Until holders acquire our common shares upon exercise of the Warrants or Private Placement Warrants, holders will have no rights with respect to our common shares issuable upon exercise of the Warrants or.
+Upon exercise of such holder's Warrants or Private Placement Warrants, holders will be entitled to exercise the rights of a holder of our common shares only as to matters for which the record date occurs after the exercise date.

-The Pre-Funded Warrants and Warrants offered by this prospectus and the Private Placement Warrants offered in the concurrent private placement offering may not have any value.
+The Warrants offered by this prospectus and the Private Placement Warrants offered in the concurrent private placement offering may not have any value.

-The Warrants offered by this prospectus and the Private Placement Warrants offered in the concurrent private placement offering will be exercisable for five years from the date of issuance, and the Pre-Funded Warrants will be exercisable at any time until exercised in full.
-There can be no assurance that the market price of our common shares will ever exceed the exercise prices of the Pre-Funded Warrants Warrants or Private Placement Warrants.
-In the event that the price of our common shares does not exceed the exercise price of the Pre-Funded Warrants the Warrants and/or the Private Placement Warrants during their terms, such Pre-Funded Warrants Warrants or Private Placement Warrants and/or the Private Placement Warrants during their terms, such Pre-Funded Warrants Warrants or Private Placement Warrants may not have any value.
+The Warrants offered by this prospectus and the Private Placement Warrants offered in the concurrent private placement offering will be exercisable for five years from the date of issuance.
+There can be no assurance that the market price of our common shares will ever exceed the exercise prices of the Warrants or Private Placement Warrants.
+In the event that the price of our common shares does not exceed the exercise price of the Warrants and/or the Private Placement Warrants during their terms, such Warrants or Private Placement Warrants may not have any value.